CONVEX

 How to Read and Interpret It

-• MOVE Index spiking disproportionately to VIX: Suggests technical bond market dynamics rather than fundamental repricing.
+• MOVE Index spiking disproportionately to VIX: The clearest real-time signature.
+A MOVE/VIX ratio above 7–8x historically coincides with bond technical dynamics rather than macro repricing.

-• Current coupon MBS spreads widening rapidly: Indicates MBS holders are being forced to sell, increasing supply pressure on Treasuries.
+• Current coupon MBS spreads widening rapidly: Widening option-adjusted spreads (OAS) on agency MBS signal that holders are being forced to shed duration, increasing Treasury supply pressure.

 Historical Context

-The most dramatic convexity event on record occurred in June 2003, when the 10-year Treasury yield moved from approximately 3.1% to 4.6% — a 150 basis point move — in just six weeks.
-Fed research estimated that convexity hedging amplified the selloff substantially, with MBS holders forced to sell an estimated $50–100 billion in Treasuries and swaps.
-The 2013 Taper Tantrum similarly featured a convexity amplification component, as yields jumped ~100 bps between May and September, triggering forced duration rebalancing across the $6+ trillion MBS market.
+The most dramatic convexity event on record unfolded in spring–summer 2003, when the 10-year Treasury yield surged from approximately 3.1% to 4.6%, a 150 basis point move, in roughly six weeks following unexpectedly strong economic data.
+Federal Reserve research at the time estimated that MBS convexity hedging amplified the selloff substantially, with portfolio managers forced to sell an estimated $50–100 billion in Treasuries and pay-fixed swaps into a thinly bid market.
+The episode left lasting scar tissue across fixed income desks and prompted major dealers to build dedicated convexity risk models.

 Limitations and Caveats